ltelab/disdrodb/docs/source/quick_start.rst

 - Update your Metadata Archive regularly: ``cd DISDRODB-METADATA && git pull``
 - Join the community to stay informed about new stations and features

+**Important: Data Citation**

 .. warning::

-    Users are expected to properly acknowledge the data they use by citing and referencing each station.
-The corresponding references, recommended citations, and DOIs are available in the DISDRODB netCDFs/xarray.Dataset global attributes, as well as in the DISDRODB Metadata Archive.
+    When using DISDRODB data in your research, you **must properly cite and acknowledge** each station's data source.
+This is essential for recognizing data contributors' efforts and maintaining the open science ecosystem.

+    Citation information, DOIs, and recommended references are available in:

+    - DISDRODB NetCDF/xarray.Dataset global attributes
+    - DISDRODB Metadata YAML file of each station